Sejad Salihović: Beijing Renhe

 On 7 June 2015, 1899 Hoffenheim announced on their official website that Salihović would leave the club to join Chinese Super League side Beijing Renhe.

 St. Gallen

 In February 2017, Salihović signed with Swiss Super League side St. Gallen until the end of the season.
 As his contract was not renewed, he left the club on a free transfer in June 2017.

 Hamburger SV

 On 13 September 2017, Salihović signed a one-year contract with Hamburger SV, returning to Bundesliga after more than two years.
 He made his debut on 15 September, in a 0–2 loss against Hannover 96.
 Salihović scored his first goal against Mainz 05, in an eventual 2–3 loss.
 At the end of the season, Salihović left the club as his contract was not renewed.

 Retirement

 On 4 April 2019, Salihović's adviser Tolga Dirican announced that despite offers from many 2.
 Bundesliga clubs, Salihović decided to end his career.

-In 2021, he returned to professional football, and played a game with 1899 Hoffenheim II.
+In 2021, he returned to professional football, and played for 1899 Hoffenheim II.